umans-tech/issue-solver-bots/README.md

     - Open a new pull request with a detailed description, or
     - Manually trigger the workflow via the Actions tab.

-> 🚀 **Tip:** Start by creating a pull request with a clear description of the issue to see the agent in action!
+> [!TIP] Start by creating a pull request with a clear description of the issue to see the agent in action!

 ## Supported Platforms and Agents